openrct2-ridecreation-api

 - Station Pieces: Station pieces are tracked, use

-for upward slopes (types 4, 5, 6) - Circuit Detection: Automatically detects when track completes a circuit back to the station
+hasChainLift: truefor upward slopes (types 4, 5, 6) - Circuit Detection: Automatically detects when track loops back to the first placed piece's start position (recorded internally as

 3. placeEntranceExit